 So why do I think that this Easy Mackerel Kedgeree will get you (and your family) doing high fives over the dinner table?

 - This is an easy dinner to throw together.
 No fancy culinary skills required.

 - It's also a quick dinner - essential for mid-week sanity.
 BUT be sure to cook your brown rice ahead of time to really make the most of the speediness.
 It won't be a disaster if you don't, but you'll thank me if you do.

 - In fact, come to think of it, there are other things that you could be doing at the same time as cooking your rice beforehand.
-If I had the time, I’d get the hard boiled eggs cooked too.
-Again – not a disaster if you don’t, but in that post 6pm ‘witching hour’ there will always be 10 million other things you’d rather be doing than boiling eggs.
-And here’s a tip if you are in a hurry and need to get your freshly boiled eggs chilled quickly – tip out the boiling water from the pan, fill it with cold water from the tap and then stick a couple of chiller packs from the freezer in there.
-You could use ice of course, but if your house is anything like ours, ice is a rare commodity.
+If I had the time, I'd get the hard-boiled eggs cooked too.
+Again - not a disaster if you don't, but in that post 6pm 'witching hour' there will always be 10 million other things you'd rather be doing than boiling eggs.
+And you can find a tip here if you are in a hurry and need to get your freshly boiled eggs chilled quickly.

 - This is dinner with quite a splendid list of healthy ingredients - mackerel (all those essential oils), brown rice (plenty of fibre), eggs (a good dose of protein), spinach (Popeye was definitely on to something).
 Blimey - there'll be no stopping you.